-Figure 10: Tapestry, right side of Panel 40 & left side of 41 characters are on a non-bobbly baseline without a foreground building or motte in sight.
-It is the only outdoor scene on a non-bobbly baseline, apart from sea, rivers, hills, buildings and mines.
+Figure 10: Tapestry, right side of Panel 40 & left side of 41

+Tapestry Panels 40 and 41 (Figure 10), at the Norman landing site, show characters on a non-bobbly baseline without a foreground building or motte in sight.
+It is the only riverbank or coast that is depicted on the baseline.
+Indeed, it is the only outdoor scene on the baseline, apart from sea, rivers, hills, buildings and mines.
 We interpret this to mean that the landing site was as flat and smooth as a road.
 This is consistent with Wace who says that the landing site was adjacent to a flat plain: "All had their swords girded on, and passed into the plain with their lances raised".
 Combe Haven and the Ash Bourne estuary had marshy banks, unsuitable for a landing and inconsistent with Wace.
-Hooe Haven had too few saltpans to land half the Norman fleet.
+Hooe Haven had too few salt-pans to land even half the Norman fleet.
 The Brede matched it perfectly.